Wednesday, May 12, 2010

 I watched him carefully for signs of strength and weakness.
 Strength: He had an amazing capacity to suffer (and this worried me) and he ran flats very well.
 Weaknesses: He was running as the "hunted” and was not taking nutrition - I felt I could capitalize on this.

-My weakness: My legs, while not "cruddy" at any point, had only 1 ½ “gears,” as a result of the week’s cumulative running, so I had no “sprint” strength … and that meant I had to make my move before we got to the final mile – because I would loose that race!
+My weakness: My legs, while not "cruddy" at any point, had only 1 ½ “gears,” as a result of the week’s cumulative running, so I had no “sprint” strength … and that meant I had to make my move before we got to the final mile – because I would lose that race!

 My strength: I was running very easy in gear “1”, near effortless, and I was faster than Dirk on the “ups" and "downs”.
 I was also “one up” in the nutrition department as I was carrying a bottle of CytoSport (actually "run cocktail" ... a mix of Cyto's "Fast Twitch" & "CytoCarb") and therefore well nourished.